Jak-Kav/Jak-Kav/README.md

 Hello!
 I’m interested in flight simualation (and real world aviation too!).
 I am mainly interested in building software/hardware solutions for home cockpits and desktop flight simulation.
 This is from small button/switch boxes, through to complete working replica panels.
-I'm still new to this area, but have an example project [here](https://youtu.be/HxthydQtna8).

 I'm also interested in model railways, and really enjoy implementing automation into those.
 I have built my own large model railway, and some of this can be seen on my [YouTube](https://www.youtube.com/TonyDocksStation)